Lactose in charcuterie, what for?

 Here are two reasons:

-- Lactose is also a preservative.
+• lactose is also a preservative.

 In which types of sausages is lactose* found?

 All sausages (Knacki, Strasbourg, Frankfurt, Toulouse, Morteau, Currywurst, chipolatas, merguez, fricadelle...), white and black pudding, private label lardons, sausages and chorizos, mortadella, salami, pâtés, pies, mousses and terrines, some rillettes.
+And yes, the list is long! 😱

 However, the following types of sausages are LACTOSE-FREE:

-- hams dry and most hams white,
+• hams dry and most hams white

-all charcuterie kosher.
+• all charcuterie kosher

 *This information has been taken from the main brands and is given as a guide.
 We recommend that you read the labels carefully.

-Your cart
+Your basket

-Your cart is empty.
+Your basket is empty.